gregknudsen/gregknudsen.github.io/projects/index.md

 I will definitely remember this.
 >I have recently 'Angularized' this site on a branch in the Github [repo](https://github.com/gregkndusen/brunzies_bootstrap){:target="_blank"}.
-The site still 'works', but I still have some work to do mainly on how the site functions on a mobile device.
+The site still 'works', but I still have some work to do mainly on how the site functions on a mobile device before I can launch it as an Angular site.

 ---